 Comprehensive documentation, including medical reports and ongoing treatment progress, is essential for the continuous approval and coverage of domiciliary care.

-This patient-centric approach not only provides comfort and convenience to the patient but also offers a cost-effective alternative to traditional hospitalization, emphasising how flexible and approachable the healthcare system is in India.
+This patient-centric approach not only provides comfort and convenience to the patient but also offers a cost-effective alternative to traditional hospitalisation, emphasising how flexible and approachable the healthcare system is in India.

 Inclusions Exclusions